Lampeter Town RFC: Lampeter Ladies

 Lampeter is home to the second longest running Women's side in Wales.
 The Ladies originally played from 1988-1992 where they played teams all over the UK travelling to Manchester and London to play opposition on a regular basis.
 There was a 16 year gap from 1992 through to 2008 when the team was resurrected by Shirley Jones and Nerys James, since 2008 the Ladies have won the WRU Division 2 on two occasions and the WRU National Plate, playing the final at the Principality Stadium in 2022.
 In 2021/2022 the Ladies played a perfect season, when they went unbeaten in both the League and Cup Competition.
 The team is currently coached by Gareth Davies and Ryan Powell with Nerys James Davies the Team Manager of the side.

 Lampeter Saints

 Lampeter Saints is the name of the club's senior 2nd XV.
 They play their rugby in West Wales Sport Division 1 West.
 They often compete against many local sides who also play their 1st XV rugby in Division Three West.

-Committee

-The club's current Chairman is Gary Davies with Gareth Davies and Huw Davies as the club's Secretary and Treasurer respectively.